openstack/manila/doc/source/admin/shared-file-systems-crud-share.rst

 To create a file share, and access it, the following general concepts are prerequisite knowledge:

 #.
-To create a share, use :command:`manila create` command and
+To create a share, use :command:`openstack share create` command and
    specify the required arguments: the size of the share and the shared file system protocol. ``NFS``, ``CIFS``, ``GlusterFS``, ``HDFS``, ``CephFS`` or ``MAPRFS`` share file system protocols are supported.

 #.
 You can also optionally specify the share network and the share type.

 #.
-After the share becomes available, use the :command:`manila show` command
+After the share becomes available, use the :command:`openstack share show`
-   to get the share export locations.
+   command to get the share export locations.

 #.
 After getting the share export locations, you can create an
    :ref:`access rule <access_to_share>` for the share, mount it and work with